Doraku/DefaultEcs/README.md

 world.Publish(true);
 ```

-It is also possible to subscribe to multiple method of an instance by using the SubscribeAttribute:
+It is also possible to subscribe to multiple methods of an instance by using the `SubscribeAttribute`:
 ```csharp
 public class Dummy
 {